 Asphalt shingles are a popular roofing material choice that comes with many benefits.
 They are a lightweight, durable, and affordable option.
 These shingles also come in a range of colours, so you never have to compromise on your vision.
-So, what do you need to know about asphalt shingles before you commit to using them on your roof?
+So, what do you need to know about asphalt shingles and what makes them the most popular go-to shingles for residential roofing?

 What Are Asphalt Shingles Made Of?

 As the name suggests, asphalt shingles are composed of asphalt.
 However, there are more parts to these shingles, and it’s essential to know how this affects its structure!
 Asphalt shingles typically are made from four things:

 - Fiberglass Mat: This Holds The Asphalt, Is Lightweight & Resists Tearing

 - Asphalt: Good For Its Weight, Toughness & Ability To Resist Moisture

 - Mineral Granules: The Visible Part Of The Shingle Is Coated With Mineral Granules, This Also Provides The Colour

 - Sealant Strips: These Are Layers Of Raw Asphalt At The Top Of Shingles That Are Covered By The Next Layer, Also Bonds The Shingles Together

 There are three types of asphalt shingles, and the kind of shingle affects more than just the appearance of your roof.
 Asphalt shingles typically come in three-tab shingles, also known as 3-tab shingles and strip shingles, dimensional or architectural shingles, and premium or luxury shingles.
 Shingles also come in more specialized types for specific weather conditions, such as:

 - Impact-Resistant Shingles